-Service reminders are a staple for any field service business, and especially for electrical contractors.
-Plumbing and heating companies, HVAC, fire and security–they also get their fair share of pain points like having to remind customers that an inspection is due or staying top-of-mind when it comes to customers in need of an additional service.
+Service reminders are a staple for any service business, and especially for electrical contractors.
+Reminding customers an inspection is due and staying top-of-mind when they’re in need of an additional service is how you build a thriving business.
 Luckily, it all comes down to sending a better reminder than your competition.
 But where to start?
 Read our service reminder guide to find out!

 Why should you send a service reminder?